 Salve is something that every herbalist loves to make.
 But making Lavender Salve is even more unique and rewarding for me.
 My relationship with lavender is just so special that anything I do with it has a bigger dimension.
 I think I may have been one of the Egyptians buried with his lavender in his tombs.
 I love its color, smell and its medical benefits too.
 Lavender has a calming effect not only on me, but when I work with lavender the whole house smells nice and everybody is more pleasant and loving.
 More info about lavender and its benefits is here.

-Lavender has many complacent properties, from soothing minor skin irritations to healing insect bites, Lavender salve is handy in most situations where you’re just desperate for a quick, natural solution.
-This lavender salve is made by infusing lavender with grape seed oil.
-Grape seed oil has been observed to have anti aging and anti wrinkle properties, it help in acne treatment as well.
-It’s benefits are described here
+Lavender has many complacent properties, from soothing minor skin irritations to healing insect bites, Lavender salve is handy in most situations where you're just desperate for a quick, natural solution.
+This lavender salve is made by infusing lavender with grapeseed oil.
+Grape seed oil has been observed to have anti-aging and anti-wrinkle properties, it helps in acne treatment as well.
+Its benefits are described here

 Lavender has been added to many bath and wash products for thousands of years, proving it's effect time and time again.